1.

 Explanation:E) Adjuvant Carboplatin + Paclitaxel x 6 cycles

 Carcinosarcomas consists of malignant epithelial and mesenchymal components.
-They
+They account for < 2% of

-account for < 2% of malignant ovarian cancers.
-These are rare tumor that carry a poor
+all malignant Ovarian cancers.
+These are rare tumors that carry a poor prognosis.

 Many pathologists consider these tumors to be a variant of poorly differentiated epithelial ovarian cancer